 - Over a large skillet, cut bacon using kitchen shears into small pieces (or cut on cutting board and add to skillet).

 - Cook over medium heat for about 5 minutes or until almost fully crisp.
+Skim off all bacon grease except for roughly 2 tbsp.
 Add sausage and continue to cook until sausage is browned and crumbled.

-- Stir in flour or cornstarch, Italian seasoning, salt, and pepper and cook for 1-2 minutes.
+- Stir in cornstarch, Italian seasoning, salt, and pepper and cook for 1-2 minutes.

 - Gradually add half and half and cook for 5-10 minutes, or until gravy is thickened.
-Serve over warm biscuits.
+You can add a little more half and half or milk to thin, if needed.
+Serve over warm biscuits or toast.

 - To reheat leftover sausage gravy, scoop into small saucepan and heat over low to medium-low heat until bubbly.
 A tablespoon or two of half and half or milk may be needed to loosen it up.

 - This can be made gluten filled if you so desire.
-Just use cornstarch or regular flour in place of the gluten free flour.
+Just use regular flour in place of the cornstarch.